How Switches Forward Frames Explained

 The following tutorial explains the learning and forwarding phases.

 A switch uses a relatively simple concept to forward a frame.
 It finds the destination MAC address of the incoming frame in the CAM table.
 If the CAM table has an entry for the destination MAC address, it forwards the frame from the port mentioned in the entry.
-If the CAM table does not have an entry for the destination MAC address, it forward the frame from all ports except the port on which it arrived.
+If the CAM table does not have an entry for the destination MAC address, it forwards the frame from all ports except the port on which it arrived.

 The process of forwarding a frame from all ports except the port on which it arrived is called frame flooding.
-A switch floods a frame if it has an unknown unicast, multicast, or broadcast address in the destination address field.
-An unknown unicast address is an address that is not available in the CAM table.
+A switch floods a frame if the destination address field contains an unknown unicast, multicast, or broadcast address.
+An unknown unicast address is one that is not present in the CAM table.

 PC-1 sends a unicast frame to PC-3.
 The frame reaches the switch on port 1.